julelang/manual/src/memory/pointers.md

     unsafe { println(*( (*int)(ptr) )) }
 }
 ```
  In this example, the variable `ptr` is an unsafe pointer and points to the variable `a`.
-Then we see that this pointer is cast to the `int` pointer and deferenced.
+Then we see that this pointer is cast to the `int` pointer and dereference.
 As a result, we get the value the `20` because was done right.

 ## Pointer Arithmetic